StyraInc/regal/README.md

 \- [Merriam Webster](https://www.merriam-webster.com/dictionary/regal)

+## Goals

+- Identify common mistakes, bugs and inefficiencies in Rego policies, and suggest better approaches
+- Provide advice on best practices, coding style, and tooling
+- Allow users, teams and organizations to enforce custom rules on their policy code

 Regal rules are to as large extent as possible [written in Rego](https://www.styra.com/blog/linting-rego-with-rego/) themselves, using the JSON representation of the Rego abstract syntax tree (AST) as input, a